For sellers trying to sell baseball cards on Whatnot, the timing data points first to 10 PM-12 AM ET.

 What to do

-Choose 10 PM-12 AM ET plus your current best slot or one practical backup.
+Choose 10 PM-12 AM ET plus one weekday/weekend comparison slot.

 What to avoid